atullchaurasia/jarvisai/README.md

-Creating a README file for your project is a great way to help others understand what your project does, how to set it up, and how to use it.
-Here's a sample README for your Jarvis project:

----

 # Jarvis - Virtual Assistant

 Jarvis is a virtual assistant designed to perform a variety of tasks like opening websites, playing music, fetching news, and generating AI-based responses using Google Generative AI.
 The assistant can be triggered using voice commands.